-I’m originally from Clover, South Carolina, just outside of Charlotte.
-On any given day, I enjoy going for walks with my wife, Emily, and identifying plants along the way.
-I also enjoy reading, teaching, doing research, and playing online games with my friends from across the United States.
-My current favorite non-fiction book is A Monetary and Fiscal History of the United States, 1961-2021 by Alan S. Blinder, while for fiction lovers, I recommend The Prince of Tides by Pat Conroy.
+I’m originally from Clover, South Carolina, just a short drive from Charlotte.
+These days, I enjoy walking with my wife, Emily, and identifying plants along the way.
+I also spend time reading, teaching, doing research, and playing online games with friends from across the U.S.

 Nala has been a part of our family since September of 2018 when she followed me and Emily back to our apartment in Mongolia.
 She enjoys going for walks on her leash (so long as there aren't too many dogs).